Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Related Work

-While the aforementioned works have significantly advanced the field of AI-Generated Image Detection, a growing body of research has also investigated the robustness of these methods to various perturbations~\cite{corvi2022detectionsyntheticimagesgenerated,corvi2023intriguingpropertiessyntheticimages,schinas2024sidbenchpythonframeworkreliably}.
-These studies often reveal a significant drop in detection accuracy when models trained on unprocessed synthetic data are evaluated on images with real-world degradations, such as resizing and compression.
-A key observation is that certain perturbations affect synthetic images from the training distribution less severely, indicating that the learned detection features might be overly specific to the artifacts of those particular generation processes and less effective against real-world distortions.
+While the above works have significantly advanced the field of AID, a growing body of research has also investigated the robustness of AID methods to various perturbations~\cite{corvi2022detectionsyntheticimagesgenerated,corvi2023intriguingpropertiessyntheticimages,schinas2024sidbenchpythonframeworkreliably} and generative conditions beyond text~\cite{mareen2024tgif, giakoumoglou2025sagi, mareen2026tgif2}.
+These studies often reveal a significant drop in detection accuracy when models trained on unprocessed generated data are evaluated on generated images altered throughout their online lifecycle~\cite{karageorgiou2024evolution}.
+This suggests that learned features often overfit to specific generation artifacts and struggle against real-world distortions.
+To address this, our study sheds light on how common detector design choices interact with the diverse degradations encountered on social media platforms.

+Recognizing the domain gap between lab-generated and in-the-wild content, recent datasets source images directly from online platforms.
+For example, Chameleon~\cite{yan2025sanitycheckaigeneratedimage} curates highly realistic, artist-refined images, but its focus on high-quality art fails to capture the degradation and noise typical of social media posts.
+TWIGMA~\cite{chen2023twigmadatasetaigeneratedimages} provides a large-scale collection of Twitter-scraped AI images, yet it is restricted to a single platform and lacks a balanced collection of authentic images.
+Broader benchmarks like AIGIBench~\cite{zeng2025aigibench} include social media samples to test robustness against distribution shifts but often lack semantic analysis and any provenance information.
+To facilitate realistic evaluation, we introduce a balanced, curated dataset sourced directly from verified pages across major social media platforms, including both authentic and AI-generated images. \looseness=-1